MattEspinos/Mouse-Hold-and-Clicker/README.md

 ## Notes

 - The application uses the '=' key to toggle both the mouse hold and mouse clicker functionalities.
+- The `keyboard` library is used to capture the '=' key globally, making the application more responsive to key presses outside its window.

+## Executable Version

+An executable version of the application is available in the `dist` directory.
+Run `mouse_hold_and_clicker.exe` to use the application without Python installed.

 ## License